By default there is one single renderer in a

 Read More

-: it's possible to mix different
+, allowing you to mix different

 Blending Mode